 If the specified file does not exist, it will be created.
 Note that unlike most commands run by sudo, the editor is run with the invoking user's environment unmodified.
-If the temporary file becomes empty after editing, the user will be prompted before it is installed.
 If, for some reason, sudo is unable to update a file with its edited version, the user will receive a warning and the edited copy will remain in a temporary file.